budlabs/i3ass/src/i3gw/docs/manpage_banner.md

-i3gw - short description of the script
+i3gw - a ghost window wrapper for i3wm

 ## SYNOPSIS